 A place where you can’t see the sunlight, where you have to stick to the schedule and where the choice is not yours.

 Millions of people are sick of their job and hate it.
 They feel trapped and dread every upcoming week at work.
 They’re dreaming of self-employment, financial independence, flexible working hours and a better work-life balance.
+Many digital nomads are able to achieve these things by working out their own livelihoods.
+Some digital nomads start their own companies, whilst others will use some of their existing money to invest in things.
+Of course, there are other ways of doing this too.

 That’s the life that have chosen digital nomads.
 Leaving the traditional cubicle office space they get to decide where they want to work and manage their own timetable.